Footsteps Counselling

 Reflect Recover Refocus

-CBT therapy £70 for 60 minutes face to face in Rodley & on-line individual therapy consultation
+CBT therapy £80 for 60 minutes in person in Rodley & on-line individual therapy consultation

 Inclusive personalised follow up materials & resources